Thomasin McKenzie

 Thomasin Harcourt McKenzie (born 26 July 2000) is a New Zealand actress.
-After a minor role in The Hobbit: The Battle of Five Armies (2014), she rose to critical prominence after playing a young girl living in isolation in Debra Granik's drama film Leave No Trace (2018), winning the National Board of Review Award for Breakthrough Performance.
-She continued gaining recognition with supporting roles in the 2019 films The King, Jojo Rabbit, and True History of the Kelly Gang.
-In 2021, she starred in M. Night Shyamalan's thriller Old and in Edgar Wright's psychological horror film Last Night in Soho.
+After a minor role in The Hobbit: The Battle of the Five Armies (2014), she rose to critical prominence for playing a young girl living in isolation in Debra Granik's drama film Leave No Trace (2018), winning the National Board of Review Award for Breakthrough Performance.

+McKenzie continued gaining recognition in 2019 with supporting roles in the period films The King and True History of the Kelly Gang, as well as for her role as the Jewish girl Elsa Korr in the satirical film Jojo Rabbit.
+In 2021, she starred in M. Night Shyamalan's thriller Old and Edgar Wright's psychological horror film Last Night in Soho, and featured in Jane Campion's western film The Power of the Dog.
+She has since played the title role in the thriller Eileen (2023) and embryologist Jean Purdy in the biographical drama Joy (2024).

 Early life

-Thomasin Harcourt McKenzie was born in Wellington, New Zealand, to actress Dame Miranda Harcourt and director Stuart McKenzie.
-She is the granddaughter of actress Dame Kate Harcourt and Peter Harcourt.
-Peter's family founded the real estate company Harcourts International in Wellington.
-She has an elder brother and a younger sister, actress Davida McKenzie.
-She completed her secondary education at Samuel Marsden Collegiate School in 2018.
+McKenzie was born 26 July 2000 in Wellington, New Zealand, and attended Samuel Marsden Collegiate School in Wellington's Karori suburb, graduating in 2018.
+Her parents are actress and acting coach Dame Miranda Harcourt, and director Stuart McKenzie.
+She stated that when she was young, she didn't want to be an actor and wanted to work with animals and become a vet or zookeeper instead.
+She is the granddaughter of actress Dame Kate Harcourt and Peter Harcourt, whose family founded the real estate company Harcourts International in Wellington.

+She has an elder brother named Peter, a journalist; and a younger sister named Davida, an actress.